Fire destroys south Wichita home, three dogs killed - NewsBreak

 Wichita breaks daily snowfall record

-The Wichita area did not see much snow Monday, but it was enough to break the daily snowfall record for November 14.
-In Wichita, the National Weather Service recorded 4-tenths of an inch of accumulation, beating the old record of 3-tenths, set back in 1929.
-Russell ended up setting a...
+The Wichita area did not see much snow Monday, but it was enough the break the daily snowfall record for November 14.
+In Wichita, the National Weather Service recorded 4-thenths of an inch of accumulation, beating the old record of 3-tenths, set back in 1929.
+Russel ended up setting a...

 Wichita man charged in child’s death